 It looks like it will be a difficult job to do but will be worth it in the end.

 I have found that the switches on the PC-122 are mounted on a PCB and will be a pain to replace into the IC701 so I may not try.
 As the PA/CB is ALWAYS on CB and the NB/ANL is always on NB+ANL they can stay inside the IC701 still attached the the PC-122.
 The MODE switch also is never moved from LSB also on my radio’s so may stay unmoved as well.

-The rotary potentiometers for VOLUME/On-Off – SQUELCH – RF GAIN & CLARIFIER are a different thing as all are needed to be used and are easily rewired to the appropriate pots on the IC701 all of which I have retained in the front panel for cosmetic reasons.
+The rotary potentiometers for VOLUME/On-Off – SQUELCH – RF GAIN & CLARIFIER are a different thing as all are needed to be used.
+They are easily rewired to the appropriate pots on the IC701 all of which I have retained in the front panel for cosmetic reasons.

-The four pot knobs and the channel selector knob were carefully levered up and the pots on the front of the PC-122 have been un-soldered reasonably easy from the PCB after stripping the front fascia off and removing the PCB assy from the front escutcheon.
+The four pot knobs and the channel selector knob were carefully levered up and the pots on the front of the PC-122 have been un-soldered.
+This was reasonably easy from the PCB after stripping the front fascia off and removing the PCB assy from the front escutcheon.

 There will be a few unused pots on the IC701 but there is now the opportunity to add a MIC GAIN & AF GAIN or other controls to the unused pots & switches.
 I may try to wire the PC-122 MODE S/W to the IC701 Rotary MODE control.